rezasec/Cybrary-labs/network-device-basics/README.md

 # Network Device Basics

-This lab involved building and analyzing a small network using GNS3, including hosts, switches, a router, and a pfSense firewall.
-The focus was on understanding basic device roles, routing behavior, DHCP, and firewall traffic control.
+In this lab, I built and tested a simple network setup using GNS3.
+It included hosts, switches, a router, and a pfSense firewall.
+The main goal was to understand how each device works, how routing happens, how DHCP assigns IPs, and how firewalls control traffic.

 ---